 Once again I need to remind you of something: I’m not a doctor, pharmacist or medical profession.
 Please talk to your doctor before trying any kind of stimulant.

 Needless to say, those with heart problems, thyroid problems, high blood pressure, or those who are pregnant definitely need to stay away from the ECA stack unless your doctor tells you otherwise.
 There may be other medical conditions which make it unsafe–I’m just naming a few that come to mind.

-I would also advice you not to take the EC stack during summer months or in hot environments.
+I would also advice you not to take the EC stack if you are outside all the time during summer months or in hot environments.
 Remember–this is a thermogenic supplement.
-I believe the deaths in the 90′s were caused by people taking it and overheating without realizing it.
+I believe the deaths in the 90’s were caused by people taking it and overheating without realizing it.
 I would not advise you to take any form of ephedra if you are doing some kind of summer training camp, for example.

 Recovering addicts should stay away from the stack as it will reactivate their addiction.